This blog post was updated on 30 January 2025.

 - create local customer stories

-- don’t just be catchy, be informative as well
+- don’t just be catchy, be informative too

-- focus on generally known issues your software can fix
+- focus on local issues your software can fix

 - admit your flaws